 - State Appellate Court Judge - Hears appeals from trial courts in their jurisdiction.

 - State Supreme Court Judge - Appellate judges who preside over the highest appellate court for the whole state.

-- State Administrative Judge - Preside over administrative agencies
+- State Administrative Judge - Presides over administrative agencies.

-- Specialty Court Judge - Preside over courts created by the state legislature or constitution, such as family courts.
+- Specialty Court Judge - Presides over state courts created by the state legislature or constitution, such as family courts.

 It is important to mention here that a lot of these positions are based on tenure.
 That means that the person holding one of them will be doing so until the mandatory retirement age, providing they do not do anything that breaks the law.
 While this sounds very lucrative to any new judge, it also limits the number of available posts within the system.